woodfrog/tf_notes/README.md

 Some random notes taken when I learning and using Tensorflow (without elaborate organization :flushed:)

+### Plans

-Maybe should take a look at the new estimator stuff?
+- Maybe should take a look at the new estimator stuff?
+- And write something about the scatter_x ops.